vishal-git17/22AM0XE-Assignments/Day#1/Day#1-Assignments.md

 ### Day 1 Assignments - Answers and Screenshots

 > [!WARNING]
-> Pls submit the correct screenshots
+> Pls submit the correct screenshot

 > [!CAUTION]
 > Pls don't copy from others.
 Marks will be reduced for both students